RechInformatica/rech-editor-cobol/README.md

-# Edit Cobol files with Visual Studio Code.
+# Edit Cobol files with Visual Studio Code

 ## Paragraph suggestion and documentation
 This extension suggests paragraphs based on what is typed on _perform_ clause.
 Notice that it also parses a **java-like** documentation for paragraphs, as follows.